anikiforovopensource/simplex3d/project/Readme.txt

     console-webstart

-Additionally there are doc, test, and example sub-project:
+Additionally there are aggregated doc and test projects:

+root-doc

   math-doc
   data-doc
   algorithm-doc
   engine-doc

+root-example

+  math-example (planned, not yet implemented) data-example (planned, not yet implemented) algorithm-example (needs work) engine-example (needs work) script-example (planned, not yet implemented)

+Also there are some test projects:

   math-test
   data-test
   engine-test

-  math-example (planned, not yet implemented) data-example (planned, not yet implemented) algorithm-example (needs work) engine-example (needs work) script-example (planned, not yet implemented)

 And two optional sub-projects:

   math-float
   data-float

 ***** Using SBT *****